hackclub/highway/app/views/guides/custom-devboard.md

 For the RP2040, it requires 3.3Vs, so we could use any `LDO` that can drop 5 volts to 3.3 volts (preferably a fixed converter with a high enough maximum amp load).
 Different `LDOs` may have different recommended layouts, so please make sure to check the documentation of the one you are using for this.

+*note: The reason I say drop from 5 volts to 3V3 is because that is the general supply voltage of USB-A, and is also supported by USB-C, but please do what you need*

 For my board, I used the `NCP1117`, which in the data sheet tells the user to use the following layout:
 ![image](https://github.com/user-attachments/assets/8f3375d9-2d86-43d2-93d2-58f1b2a6d4d1)

 ---
-#### If you plan to use a USB-C to USB-C connection, you must use pull-down resistors of 5.1k Ω
+#### If you plan to use a USB-C to USB-C connection, you must use pull-down resistors of 5.1k Ω. This is because USB-C requires devices to specify whether they are a *host* (like a PC) or a tool the host uses (like a keyboard)
 ![image](https://github.com/user-attachments/assets/70a32756-9c88-4263-8b58-4d60f0160d30)

 ---